Last Updated on April 13, 2025 by Maged kamel

 The steps used to draw Moh’s circle of inertia-fourth case.

-The first two steps are to draw the two orthogonal axes, the first axis represents the Moment of inertia values, Ix, Iy, and Imax, and minimum values, while the second axis represents the values of the product of Inertia Ixy.
+The first two steps are to draw the two orthogonal axes.
+The first axis represents the Moment of inertia values, Ix, Iy, and Imax, and the minimum values, while the second axis represents the values of the product of Inertia, Ixy.

-The coordinate of point A is (Ix, -Ixy), -Ixy as given from the date of the case.
+The coordinate of point A is (Ix, -Ixy), -Ixy as given from the case date.

 Point B has a coordinate (Iy,+Ixy), and the value of Ixy is the negative value identical to the Ixy of point A. Locating Points A and B with their respective values of Ix and Iy, as shown in the next slide image.

-Join Points A and B and get the middle point of line AB, this point is the point of the Circle center.
+Join Points A and B and get the middle point of line AB, which is the point of the Circle center.

 The radius value is the sqrt( (Iy-Ix/2)^2+Ixy^2).

-Start from point O and draw the circle with the radius value just estimates.
+Start from point O and draw the circle with the estimated radius value.
 The circle will intersect with the line in two points C and E.

 Need for two mirror points A’ and B’ in Mohr’s circle of inertia-fourth case.